 ELCCT offers a diversity of hands-on experiential programs using a variety of resources and facilities.

-Our programs are offered at the Harry C. Barnes Memorial Nature Center, Indian Rock Nature Preserve, and in the schools of Connecticut.
-In 2017, we provided our environmental educational programs to over 22,000 children and families from over 70 Connecticut communities!
+Our programs are offered at the Indian Rock Nature Preserve, the Harry C. Barnes Memorial Nature Center and in the schools of Connecticut.
+In 2019, we provided our environmental educational programs to over 25,000 children and families from over 70 Connecticut communities!